+Case: An individual who has been diagnosed by a health care provider, as defined in OAR 333-017-0000, as having a reportable disease, infection, or condition, as described in OAR 333-018-0015, or whose illness meets defining criteria published in OHA’s Investigative Guidelines.

+Case Investigation: A process that includes identifying Cases, conducting a Case interview, collecting and reporting Core Variables, and providing Partner Services.

+Contact: Sexual partner of STD Case.

+Core Variables: Variables required by OHA and the CDC cooperative agreement PS19-1901 Strengthening STD Prevention and Control for Health Departments (STD PCHD) that are essential for counting and/or investigating reported Cases accurately and for describing trends in reported Cases in key populations at the local and state level.

+Disease Intervention Specialist: Job title used to identify to staff person(s) trained to deliver HIV/STD Partner Services.

 In-Kind Resources: Tangible goods or supplies having a monetary value that is determined by OHA.
 Examples of such In-Kind Resources include goods such as condoms, lubricant packages, pamphlets, and antibiotics for treating STDs.
 If the LPHA receives In-Kind Resources under this Agreement in the form of medications for treating STDs, LPHA must use those medications to treat individuals for STDs as outlined in Section 4.d. of this Program Element.
 In the event of a non-STD related emergency, with notification to the OHA STD program, the LPHA may use these medications to address the emergent situation.
 If the LPHA self-certifies as a 340B STD clinic site and receives reimbursement for 340B medications from OHA, they shall ensure these medications are used in accordance with the Health Resources and Services Administration (HRSA) Office of Pharmacy Affairs regulations regarding “340B Drug Pricing Program.”

+Investigative Guidelines: OHA reportable disease guidelines, which are incorporated herein by this reference.

+Partner Services: Partner Services refers to a continuum of clinical evaluation, counseling, diagnostic testing, and treatment designed to increase the number of infected persons brought to treatment and reduce transmission among sexual networks.
+Partner Services includes conducting case interviews to identify sex and needle-sharing partners, offering to conduct partner notification, providing STD/HIV testing (or referrals) to all contacts, and referring Cases and Contacts to HIV PrEP and additional medical/social services including treatment.

+Priority Gonorrhea Cases: Gonorrhea Cases requiring Case Investigation, defined as Cases among pregnant or pregnancy-capable individuals, Cases among individuals co-infected with HIV; and rectal gonorrhea Cases.

-Reportable STDs: A Reportable STD is the diagnosis of an individual infected with any of the following: Chancroid, Chlamydia, Gonorrhea, and Syphilis, as further described in Division 18 of OAR Chapter 333, and HIV, as further described in ORS Chapter 433.
+Priority Syphilis Cases: Syphilis Cases requiring Case Investigation, defined as Cases staged as primary, secondary, and early non-primary non-secondary syphilis and Cases of any syphilis stage among pregnant or pregnancy-capable individuals.Reportable STDs: A Reportable STD refers to diagnosed or suspected cases of Chancroid, Chlamydia, Gonorrhea, and Syphilis, as further described in Division 18 of OAR Chapter 333, and HIV, as further described in ORS Chapter 433.
 STD Outbreak: The occurrence of an increase in cases of previously targeted priority disease type in excess of what would normally be expected in a defined community, geographical area or season, and, by mutual agreement of the LPHA and OHA, exceeds the expected routine capacity of the LPHA to address.

-Technical Assistance Resources: Those services of OHA HIV/STD Prevention staff that OHA makes available to LPHA to support the LPHA’s delivery of STD Client Services, which include advice, training, problem solving and consultation in applying standards, protocols, investigative and/or treatment guidelines to STD case work, partner services follow-up, and STD Outbreak response.
+Technical Assistance: Services of OHA HIV/STD Prevention staff to support the LPHA’s delivery of STD Client Services, which include providing training and during STD Case Investigations and STD Outbreak response.